 After you visit the museum, walk around the historic campus of the 63rd Army Air Forces Contract Pilot School (Primary), which is always open.
 It represents one of the dozens of flight schools, bases, and airfields that sprung up to meet the wartime demand for combat pilots.
 The campus contains 10 buildings, 2 airplane hangars, and 1 flagpole from the days when the 63rd AAF Flying Training Detachment trained here.
 You are welcome to walk the sidewalks that the air cadets used as they marched to their assignments.
 Look upon the barracks, administration building (headquarters), ground school building, hospital and hangars that still remain.
 Imagine what it was like to be a cadet learning to fly his first plane in preparation for going into war!
 Click here to download our walking tour brochure.
 Or click here for our recently developed smart phone walking tour.

 Location and Hours

 Come see us at 3 AIRPORT CIRCLE, DOUGLAS, GEORGIA 31535-4033 off Hwy 441, or contact us at 912-383-9111 or see the Contact Information page for more options.
 Museum hours are 11 am to 4 pm Friday and Saturday.
 A donation of $3 per person is requested (more will be gladly received!).
 Group tours can be arranged for other days of the week by calling the museum on Friday or Saturday or by sending an email request via this website.

-The flying school campus is always open, and the restoration hangar is open during normal work hours and often on weekends.
+The flying school campus is always open.
+Occasionally the restoration hangar (Hangar 2) is open during normal work hours.